Neural Network Cognitive Engine for Autonomous and Distributed Underlay Dynamic Spectrum Access: Leveraging Adaptive Modulation and Coding in Underlay DSA

 \section{Leveraging Adaptive Modulation and Coding in Underlay DSA}

-Before presenting our proposed underlay DSA technique, in this Section we outline the main ideas on how AMC can be leveraged to address the two main challenges associated with underlay DSA: How to establish the interference threshold in the PN and how SUs can autonomously become aware of the interference they create on the PN.
+Before presenting our proposed underlay DSA technique, in this Section we outline the main ideas on how AMC can be leveraged to address the two main challenges associated with underlay DSA: 1) How to establish the interference threshold in the PN and 2) how SUs can autonomously become aware of the interference they create on the PN.
 As previously noted, AMC (or, as also called, link adaptation) has been used during the past two decades in practically all high-performance wireless communications standards and, as such, is assumed to be used in both the primary and secondary networks in this work.
-In this section we summarize some main features of AMC that are relevant to our fully autonomous and distributed underlay DSA scheme.
+In this section we summarize some of the main features of AMC that are relevant to our fully autonomous and distributed underlay DSA scheme.

-Fig. \ref{LTEAMC}, obtained using the Matlab LTE Link Level Simulator from TU-Wien \cite{b21}, shows the throughput versus signal-to-noise ratio (SNR) performance for the LTE system that will serve without loss of generality as the assumed AMC setup for the rest of this work (setup details for the simulation results shown in Fig. \ref{LTEAMC} are discussed in Section \ref{results}).
+Fig. \ref{LTEAMC}, obtained using the Matlab LTE Link Level Simulator from TU-Wien \cite{b21,IMT}, shows the throughput versus signal-to-noise ratio (SNR) performance for the LTE system under a Pedestrian B channel that will serve without loss of generality as the assumed AMC setup for the rest of this work (setup details for the simulation results shown in Fig. \ref{LTEAMC} are discussed in Section \ref{results}).
 In LTE, AMC consists of 15 different modes (each for a different ``Channel Quality Indicator" - CQI) based on three possible modulation schemes which will be called ``\emph{type 0}" for QPSK (used for the smaller SNR regime), ``\emph{type 1}" for 16QAM (used at intermediate SNRs), and ``\emph{type 2}" for 64QAM (used for the larger SNRs).
 In AMC, alongside the modulation order, channel coding rate is also adapted \cite{b11,b12}.
-In Fig. \ref{LTEAMC}, it can be seen the throughput achieved for each AMC mode (each curve is labeled with the corresponding CQI value and AMC mode settings, formed by the modulation type and channel coding rate) and the overall performance curve of the AMC scheme, where the modulation type and code rate are chosen to maximize throughput but with a constraint on the block error rate (BLER) not to exceed 10$\%$.
+Fig. \ref{LTEAMC} shows the throughput of one LTE resource block achieved for each AMC mode (each curve is labeled with the corresponding CQI value and AMC mode settings, formed by the modulation type and channel coding rate) and the overall performance curve of the AMC scheme, where the modulation type and code rate are chosen to maximize throughput but with a constraint on the block error rate (BLER) not to exceed 10$\%$.
 During transmission, the transmitter chooses the AMC mode with maximum throughput at the estimated SNR of the link.